Azure/bicep-types-az/generated/policyinsights/microsoft.policyinsights/2021-01-01/types.md

 ## AttestationProperties
 ### Properties
 * **comments**: string: Comments describing why this attestation was created.
 * **complianceState**: 'Compliant' | 'NonCompliant' | 'Unknown': The compliance state that should be set on the resource.
-Possible values include: 'Compliant', 'NonCompliant', 'Unknown'
 * **evidence**: [AttestationEvidence](#attestationevidence)[]: The evidence supporting the compliance state set in this attestation.
 * **expiresOn**: string: The time the compliance state should expire.
 * **lastComplianceStateChangeAt**: string (ReadOnly): The time the compliance state was last changed in this attestation.